RKatonaAtNimbus/VNE_for_WSN/README.md

 There are input vectors for networks of 50, 100 and 150 nodes.
 Each network size was tested with batches of 1 to 8 VNRs.
 For each (nwk size, number of vnrs) pair, 1000 tests were done.
-(NOTE: Due to space restrictions, only 100 test cases were included in the input_vectors.xz archive file)
+(NOTE: Due to space restrictions, only 100 test cases were included in the pickle files in the input_vectors.xz archive.)

 In each test the following were randomized:
 * network topology